IMPORTANT & USEFUL INFORMATION ABOUT THIS TOUR

 Our team of local travel experts at Nordic Visitor have put together a list of wonderful hotels for your stay in Iceland.
 The hotels that we use are based on our top favourites in Reykjavik and in the countryside, with an emphasis on quality, excellent ratings and comfort.
 As one of our main aims for our winter tours is to increase your chance of seeing the northern lights, we have selected a hotel located in rural areas, far from city lights.

 Note: Triple rooms are not available for this tour, only single and double rooms.
-Please contact us for booking assistance if your group contains three or more people.

 FOOD & DRINK